rebeccaacioadea/project-2/README.md

 1. I setted up the git repository on GitHub and then I added another collaborator onto the project to give them access to it.
 2. We had only 48 hours to complete this project.
 We started off by pair programming setting up the basic components and BrowserRouter for our application via *VSCode Liveshare*.
-3. Since there was not enough time, we separated work and I took charge of working on the navigation bars, weather forecast and city pages
+3. Since there was not enough time, we separated work and I took charge of working on the navigation bars, weather forecast and city pages.

 ## The Wireframe